maawad/HIP_RT_template/README.md

 ```

 ## Directory Structure
 This template follows a standard C++ library's directory structure.
 Important directories are `library/src` for source files, `library/include` for library includes, `examples` for a simple "hello world" example that uses the library, and `unittests` for GoogleTests based testing framework.
+You must download and extract the `hiprt` libarary and place it inside the `hiprt` directory as shown below.
+You can find the HIP Ray Tracing library [here](https://gpuopen.com/hiprt/#download).
 ```
 .
 ├── CMakeLists.txt